TBA-SA Muay Thai Rules

 Class A Fighters will not wear head gear.
 Shin guards are optional.

-Tournament of Champions: Headgear and shinguards will be worn for all Elimination bouts in all classes.
-Head gear and shin guards will NOT be worn for Class A, 5 Round Championship fights.
+TOURNAMENT OF CHAMPIONS: Headgear and shinguards will be worn for all Elimination bouts in all classes.
+Headgear and shin guards will NOT be worn for Class A, 5-Round Championship fights.
 All other Classes will wear all safety gear for both elimination and championship bouts.

 HEAD GEAR -- Headgear may have cheek protection but cannot have nose or chin protection.

 SHIN GUARDS -- Shin guards may be cloth, leather, or neoprene, and can pull on or fasten with Velcro or buckles.
-Any metal clasps must be covered with tape. ***If not provided by promoter.
+Any metal clasps must be covered with tape. ***If not provided by the promoter.

 ELBOW PADS -- In amateur bouts, all classes (except NHS) will wear elbow pads.

 GLOVES -- Gloves must be TBA-SA approved gloves.
 All gloves will be provided by promoter.
 No fighter may use their own.
 All Junior and Amateur will use red and blue approved competition gloves.
-8 oz Gloves will be used for 137# and below, 10 oz. will be used for all divisions 137.1# to 179#.

 PROFESSIONAL FIGHTERS-- fighters will wear mouth guard, handwraps, and groin protection (female groin protection is optional).
 No other padding will be allowed.
 Gloves must be red and blue 10 oz., TBA-SA approved, fight gloves and will be provided by promoter.
 No fighter may use their own.